sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

 Effect: While sustained, you are surrounded by a shimmering golden aurora and have a flying speed of 10 meters.

+### Golden Bell Gu
+*Rank 1 Guard*

+Cost: 30 portions

+Range: 2 meters

+Health: 9

+Food: <!-- TODO ->

+Keywords: [**Defensive**]

+Effect: A bell rings, and all creatures within range are surrounded in golden light until the start of your next turn.
+All damage dealt to affected creatures except for sonic is reduced by 4.

 ### Golden Breeze Gu
 *Rank 4 Tonic*